 Sergey Samsonov was born in 1980 in Podolsk.
 He is the author of the novels Foot (2007); The Kamlaev’s Anomaly (2008); The Oxygen Limit (2009).
 He was the finalist of the National Bestseller Prize in 2009.
 His Соколиный рубеж about the epic confrontation of two aces of air combat during WWII – the Soviet “Stalin Falcon” and the German pilot, – was long-listed for the National Bestseller Prize-2017.
 Sergey Samsonov is considered the main discovery of the Russian literature of last years.

 Olga Sedakova was born in 1949 in Moscow.
 She graduated from Moscow State University and earned her Ph.D. in Slavonic Mythology.
 Since 1991 she has lectured at Moscow State University.
 She was Chevalier d’ Honneur de l’ Ordre des Arts et des Lettres de la Republique Française in 2005.
-She is the winner of the Andrei Bely Prize (1983) for poetry, essays and poetry translations in samizdat.
-Sedakova is the most prominent poet in Russia today.
+She was the winner of the Andrei Bely Prize (1983) for poetry, essays and poetry translations in samizdat.
+Sedakova is one of the most prominent poets in Russia today and is also a literary scholar.
 Her The Silk of Time and Poems and Elegies are translated to English.

 Ilya Semenenko-Basin was born in 1966 in Moscow and graduated from Moscow University.
 He began writing poetry very early in his adolescent years, but his first book of poetry, By the Streams of Silver, was published only in 2012.
 It was shortlisted for the Russian Gulliver’s Poetry Prize in 2014.
 He is a professor at the Center of Religious Studies at the University of Humanities in Moscow and a prominent scholar in the field of history of the Russian Orthodox Church.
 Semenenko-Basin’s verse libre poetry is often laconic, but full of philosophical insight.
 It is always a thought clothed in the verse form, sometimes a sketch of the world around him – momentary and concise, a miniature in itself.